firefoxic/gulp-stacksvg/README.md

 <img align="right" width="130" height="175" title="SVG Superman" src="https://raw.githubusercontent.com/firefoxic/gulp-stacksvg/master/svg-superman.png">

-Combine svg files into one with `<symbol>` elements.
+Combine svg files into one with stack method.
-Read more about this in [CSS Tricks article](http://css-tricks.com/svg-symbol-good-choice-icons/).
+Read more about this in [the Simurai article](https://simurai.com/blog/2012/04/02/svg-stacks).

-If you need similar plugin for grunt,
-I encourage you to check [grunt-stacksvg](https://github.com/FWeinb/grunt-stacksvg).

 ### Options

 The following options are set automatically based on file data:

-* `id` attribute of the `<symbol>` element is set to the name of corresponding file;
+* the `id` attribute of the stack fragment is set to the name of the corresponding file;
-* result filename is the name of base directory of the first file.
+* the resulting filename is the base directory name of the first file.

 If your workflow is different, please use `gulp-rename` to rename sources or result.